kartikmadhira1/paperSummaries/PaperSummaries/traditional/HOG_human_detect.md

 ![HOG pipeline, taken from Prof.Abhinav Shrivastava's slides](../images/hog.png)

-Additional topics covered in the paper:
+Additional topics covered used but not described in the in the paper:

-1. Hard mining
+1. Hard mining (descriped in the [DPM](PaperSummaries/traditional/dpm.md) paper)
 2. Sliding window approach